Catherine22/Algorithm/README.md

 ### Directed Graph
   - [DirectedGraph]
-  There are two arrays, I collect all vertexes in vertexes[] and adjMatrix[][], a two-dimensional boolean array is using to copy down the edge.
+  > There are two arrays, I stored all vertexes in vertexes[] and another array adjMatrix[][] which is used to copy down edges is a two-dimensional boolean array.
 For example, if adjMatrix[i][j] is true, it means there's an edge from i to j.

 ## Reference
   - [Algorithms, 4th Edition]
+  - [数据结构学习网]

 ## License